bradygaster/downr/Server/wwwroot/posts/7.4-data-model-tests/index.md

         }
 ```

-If we have a closer look at what we're doing here, we can see that we're using the `MLContext` from ML.NET to load the model from the Azure FileShare, which is where it's saved as part of our training.
-A `PredictionEngine` is thereafter created based on the `ModelInput` and `ModelOutput` schema created earlier.
-Using this `PredictionEngine` we are then able to make a prediction based on several different inputs and compare the result with what we would expect, in this case within a given range.
+You can see that you're using the `MLContext` from ML.NET to load the model from the Azure FileShare, which is where it's saved as part of training.
+A `PredictionEngine` is created based on the `ModelInput` and `ModelOutput` schema created earlier.
+Using this `PredictionEngine`, you are then able to make a prediction based on several different inputs and compare the result with the expected result, in this case within a given range.

 Commit the changes to your fork and push the changes to GitHub.

-To ensure that these model tests are run as part of our workflow, add the following to your `dotnet-core.yml` file just after the `Train` step:
+To ensure that these model tests are run as part of your workflow, add the following to your `dotnet-core.yml` file just after the `Train` step:

 ```
     - name: Model Tests